pantheon-systems/documentation/source/content/guides/platform-considerations/04-files-directories.md

 ### Alternative Approaches

-Running the export from the command line using tools like [Terminus](/terminus), [Drush](/drush), [WP-CLI](/wp-cli) and cron will produce a better result.
+You can run the export from the command line using tools like [Terminus](/terminus), [Drush](/drush), [WP-CLI](/wp-cli) and cron will produce a better result.
 Larger data sets can be exported, as command line processes have longer timeouts than HTTP requests.
-For more details, see [Timeouts on Pantheon](/timeouts).
-The export won't need to be batched and can therefore run to completion on a single application container.
+Refer to [Timeouts on Pantheon](/timeouts) for more information.
+You won't need to batch your export, which allows it to run to completion on a single application container.

-Often, the best solution is to implement data exports as a web service, incrementally exchanging the data with the target system.
+The best solution is often to implement data exports as a web service, incrementally exchanging the data with the target system.

 ## Highly Populated Directories

-If you have individual directories with tens of thousands of files (e.g. an image repository) it may be necessary to refactor this file structure to see good performance on Pantheon.
+You might need to refactor your file structure if you have individual directories with tens of thousands of files (for example, an image repository) to see good performance on Pantheon.

 The danger zone begins at around 50,000 files in a single directory, and performance drops off suddenly at over 100,000 files.

-Drupal itself is capable of managing uploaded content into different directories based on the date or user, which is preferable to dumping all uploads into a single place.
+Drupal is capable of managing uploaded content into different directories based on the date or user, which is preferable to dumping all uploads into a single place.
 Refactoring an existing large-scale site with this issue is usually simply a matter of re-arranging the files and then updating the files table in Drupal.

-Consider the [File (field) Paths](https://www.drupal.org/project/filefield_paths) module to help resolve issues with highly populated directories.
+Refer to the [File (field) Paths](https://www.drupal.org/project/filefield_paths) module to help resolve issues with highly populated directories.

 ## Large Code Repository

-When a code repo is larger than 2GB, it increases the possibility of Git errors when committing code on Pantheon.
+A code repo larger than 2GB increases the possibility of Git errors when committing code on Pantheon.
 We suggest keeping multimedia assets out of the repo by moving them to a media file storage service such as [Amazon S3](https://aws.amazon.com/s3/), and using version control to track URLs.

-If your repository has grown over 2GB and is causing problems (such as errors when cloning), consider [pruning and optimizing the repo](/reducing-large-repos).
+[Pruning and optimizing your repo](/reducing-large-repos) can be useful if your repository has grown to over 2GB and is causing problems (such as errors when cloning).

 ## Large Files

-Due to the configuration of the [Pantheon Filesystem](/files), Pantheon's file serving infrastructure is not optimized to store and deliver very large files.
+The [Pantheon Filesystem](/files) and file serving infrastructure is not optimized to store and deliver very large files.
 Files over 100MB cannot be uploaded through WordPress or Drupal, and must be added by [SFTP or rsync](/rsync-and-sftp).
 Files over 256MB will fail no matter how they are uploaded.
 Transfers with files over 50MB will experience noticeable degradation in performance.

 | File Size     | Platform Compatibility               | Notes                               |
 |:--------------|--------------------------------------|-------------------------------------|